Jayesh-001/Jayesh-001/README.md

 # Hi there, I'm Jayesh! 👋

-### 📐 Analyzing the World through Code, Math, and Physics.

-I am a Software Developer and Aspiring Data Scientist passionate about the intersection of Artificial Intelligence and Mathematical modeling.
-I don't just write code; I use it to solve complex problems and uncover patterns in data.
+### 🎓 MCA Student (AI/ML) @ UPES | BSc Mathematics (Hons) @ DU

+I am a Data Scientist and Developer who bridges the gap between **Pure Mathematics** and **Artificial Intelligence**.
+With a strong foundation in mathematical theory and specialized training in AI/ML , I build algorithms that are not just functional, but mathematically sound and optimized.

 ---